Maintaining a Permanent Residence For Citizenship

-- Apply for the Permit as soon as you know you’ll be traveling, since you are not supposed to leave for awhile after applying.
+- Apply for the Permit as soon as you know you’ll be traveling.
+Since you will need to remain in the U.S. for some weeks after applying.

 - Never leave the U.S. for 6 months or longer on any one trip – always return to the U.S. in less than 6 months.